jakezeeb/movie-tournament/README.md

 These movies would then be put in a march madness type bracket and the users would vote on 1v1 matchups.
 The intended use would be for a group trying to decide on what movie they want to watch.

+I am intending on using imdbs built in search algorithm to choose the correct movie and then just pull the movie poster from that page.

 In the longterm I would like to make it work with social media websites so data could be harvested on what movies certain demographics like more than others.